MicrosoftDocs/Hololens/hololens/contributing.md

     "redirections": [
         {
             "source_path": "hololens/old-article",
-            "redirect_url": "new-article#section-about-old-topic",
+            "redirect_url": "/base-url/new-article#section-about-old-topic",
             "redirect_document_id": false
         },
 ```

 - The `source_path` is the relative repository path to the old article that you're removing.
-Be sure the path starts with the docset (in this case, `hololens`) and omits the `.md` file extension.
+Be sure the path starts with the docset (in this case, `hololens`) and includes the `.md` file extension.

 - The `redirect_url` is the relative public URL from the old article to the new article.
-Be sure that this URL **doesn't** contain `mixed-reality-docs` or `.md`, as it refers to the public URL and not the repository path.
+Be sure that this URL **doesn't** contain `.md` and starts with `/`, as it refers to the public URL and not the repository path.
 Linking to a section within the new article using `#section` is allowed.
 You can also use an absolute path to another site here, if necessary.

 - `redirect_document_id` indicates whether you would like to keep the document ID from the previous file.
 The default is `false`.
 Use `true` if you want to preserve the `ms.documentid` attribute value from the redirected article.
 If you preserve the document ID, data, such as page views and rankings, will be transferred to the target article.
 Do this if the redirect is primarily a rename, and not a pointer to different article that only covers some of the same content.